todogroup/ospology/GOVERNANCE.md

 * (2) Be ready to moderate OSPOlogy meetings and/or regional TODO calls, if necessary.
 * (3) Review / approve / decline contributions from other contributors

+> The OSPOlogy repo governance also falls under the overall TODO Group governance.